matheusmbar/matheusmbar.github.io/_posts/2019-03-19-set_cppputest_framework.md

 categories: [bugfree-robot]
 tags: [TDD, programming, git, bash]
 comments: true
-footnote: Clone and build it !
+footnote: Submodules give you repository super powers!
 ---

 The [last post]({{ site.baseurl }}{% post_url 2019-02-25-what_is_tdd %}) showed an example of coding and running tests with Cpputest, without revealing the ugly part of putting it to work.
 It is now time to reveal those secrets by explaining how to set a project with Cpputest, code and run the tests.
 Open you terminal and get ready to run commands on it!